1andgraf/AppleWatchGPT/readme.md

-# Apple Watch ChatGPT Chat App
+# Apple Watch ChatGPT App

 A lightweight Apple Watch app that allows you to chat with OpenAI’s ChatGPT directly from your watch.
 This app uses the `gpt-3.5-turbo` model via the OpenAI API.
 Send text messages to ChatGPT and view its responses from your Apple Watch